CSCfi/fairdata-metax/docs/api/v1/datasets.rst

 The retrieved content should look exactly the same as when creating a dataset.
 See above.

-.. _rst-dataset-examples-update:
+.. _rst-dataset-examples-update-v1:

 Updating datasets
 ^^^^^^^^^^^^^^^^^^

 There are two important cases to consider when updating datasets in Metax, and both of them are related to dataset versioning.
 In the below examples, both cases of updating only dataset metadata, and adding files to a datatset and removing files from a dataset will be covered.

-Read more about dataset versioning in :ref:`rst-dataset-versioning`.
+Read more about dataset versioning in :ref:`rst-dataset-versioning-v1`.